telerik/blazor-docs/components/map/overview.md

 # Map Overview

 The Map displays geospatial information organized in layers.
-It is supported for both desktop and mobile devices.

-The component also provides tile layers, shape (vector) layers, and marker layers.
+The component provides tile layers, shape (vector) layers, bubble layers, and marker layers.

-## Basics
+## Creating Blazor Map

-To add a Telerik Map to your Blazor app:

-1. Add the `TelerikMap` tag.
+1. Use the `TelerikMap` tag to add the component to your razor page.

-2. Add the `MapLayer` nested inside `MapLayers`.
+2. Add the `MapLayer` tag nested inside `MapLayers`.

-3. Provide the `Type` property.
+3. Set the `Type` property.

 4. Set the `Attribution` and `Subdomains` properties.

 5. Provide the `UrlTemplate` property.

-The following example demonstrates how to set up the Map with its default configuration.

 >caption A basic configuration of the Telerik Map.